 Eat a low-sodium diet.

 One of the natural ways to lower blood pressure is to reduce the amount of sodium consumed as part of a daily diet.
 Sodium reduction can lower blood pressure up to 6 mmHg for those with hypertension.
 Team members at assisted living communities, such as the communities that are part of Tutera Senior Living & Health Care, are able to create specific menus for residents with low-sodium needs to help support their health goals.
 For seniors who are working to reduce sodium in their diet and who are looking for foods to lower blood pressure, here are a few ideas:

 - Eat fewer processed foods

 - Read food labels and make smart choices

-Your blood pressure rises for several minutes after each cigarette you smoke.
-Quitting smoking can improve your overall health, including reducing your blood pressure, eliminating spikes in your blood pressure and reducing your risk of heart disease.
+Blood pressure rises for several minutes after each cigarette is smoked.
+Quitting smoking can improve overall health, including reducing blood pressure, eliminating spikes in blood pressure and reducing the risk of heart disease.

-Chronic stress is a contributor to high blood pressure.
-Take some time to identify what is causing you stress and to find healthy ways to react when stressful events occur.
-Many senior communities, including Rose Estates, have a variety of choices for activities to help reduce stress including yoga, water aerobics and visits to the beauty salon.
+Chronic stress is a contributor to high blood pressure in seniors.
+Take some time to identify what is causing stress and to find healthy ways to react when stressful events occur.
+Many senior living communities have a variety of choices for activities to help reduce stress, including yoga, water aerobics and visits to the beauty salon.

 Tutera Senior Living & Health Care supports the unique journey of every resident.
 Beginning with each resident’s YOUNITE Story, the entire team works to get to know each resident on a very personal level.
 At all our communities, ranging from independent living to rehabilitation and health care, the YOUNITE Story is the basis for building the best possible experience for each resident.